 Parent Mailing List

 Between Committee meetings, the troop’s primary means of communication is electronic mail via the parent mailing list.
 All parents and all leaders should be represented on the mailing list, and others with an interest in the troop may be represented.

+Content

-There are no specific restrictions on the material sent to the mailing list, but in general it should be in good taste and appropriate to Scouting and the troop’s activities.
+There are few specific restrictions on the material sent to the mailing list, but in general it should be in good taste and appropriate to Scouting and the troop’s activities.
 General Scouting news is not generally appropriate; those interested in general Scouting news can subscribe directly to other mailing lists.
+Fundraising solicitations for T92 and our parent organizations, including our OA lodge, are acceptable; fundraising solicitations for other organizations are not appropriate.

 Scout Mailing List